dfioravanti/blog/content/posts/how-it-was-built/index.md

 While thinking how to build this I have these basic ideas into my mind

-1. Time is finite, work smart not hard
+1. Time is finite.
+Work smart not hard
 2. I am not a frontend person
 3. Minimal maintenance
 4. No cookies, no tracking, no analytics.
-I do not want to deal with GDPR, etc.
+I do not want to deal with GDPR, etc
 5. I want to improve my technical skills while doing this.
 In particular about AWS/terraform
 6. Based on open source stack as much as possible
 7. As cheap as possible